-THE WELCOME/BOOT SCREEN
+THE WELCOME SCREEN

 When you first turn the unit on with the rear power switch, this screen will greet you as the machine begins the boot process.
-Simultaneously, all the process selection LED's should be lit on the control panel.
+Simultaneously, all the process selection LED's should be lit at the top of the panel.